Carolinian Forest Garden

 One of the most distinctive features of the plants of the Carolinian Forest is the colour of the leaves in autumn.
 Maples, oaks, sumacs, tupelos, sweetgums and sourwoods are all noted for their spectacular effect.
-Colourful fruits are also a common feature in the arboretum.
+Colourful fruits are also a common feature in the Garden.
 Roses, mountain ash and elderberries contribute colour and considerable birdlife.

 Some of the better-known examples of East Asian-Eastern North American biogeographic disjunctions are illustrated by collections in the Carolinian Forest Garden and David C. Lam Asian Garden.
 There are examples of magnolia, Acer (maple), rhododendron, Calycanthus (sweet shrub), Sorbus (mountain ash), Nyssa (tupelo), Cornus(dogwood) and many others.
 One of the best-studied species pairs is Liriodendron tulipifera (American tulip poplar) and Liriodendron chinense (Chinese tulip poplar).
 Molecular analysis and carbon dating of fossils show these two species are extremely closely related—virtually identical, genetically—despite being separated for the last 60 million years.